vincentservio/vincentservio.github.io/_posts/2020-03-08-my_cli_project.markdown

 This is another major difference between the two methods.
 If a class method is called this way than it will give you the same NOMETHODERROR.

-Fortunetly Instance/Class Variables are a little easier to understand.
-Class variables starts with a @@ symbol and Instance variables start with @ symbols.
+Fortunately Instance/Class Variables are a little easier to understand.
+Class variables are identified with a
+@@ symbol.
+They co exist with class instances.
+And can be accessed through an instance or a class itself.
+Instance variables start with a single @ symbol.
+They can be accessed directly by calling a variable name inside the class.
+Instance variables are exclusive to the class.
 Simple enough, however they do different things.
-Class variables co exist with class instances.
-While instance variables are exclusive to the class.

 ```
 @@class_variable
 @instance_variable

 ```

 I worked on this project with another student at a WeWork, however he built his CLI using